Understand how variables store and manage data in JavaScript, including declaration keywords, scope, and best practices.

 Key takeaways:

-variables must be initialized and cannot be reassigned.const
+var has function scope and allows redeclaration.let and const have block scope.const variables must be initialized and cannot be reassigned.const to protect important

 values from accidental reassignment.